-The Company has agreed to pay Canaccord for its services of acting as agent 3% of the gross proceeds from the sale of the Shares pursuant to the Sales Agreement.
-The Company has also agreed to provide Canaccord with customary indemnification and contribution rights.
-At June 30, 2019, legal and accounting fees associated with the Sales Agreement were immaterial.
-Legal and accounting fees are expected to be reclassified to share capital upon issuance of shares under the Sales Agreement.
+We have agreed to pay Canaccord for its services of acting as agent 3% of the gross proceeds from the sale of the Shares pursuant to the Sales Agreement.
+Legal and accounting fees are reclassified to share capital upon issuance of shares under the Sales Agreement.